What is permanent Makeup?

 Are there contraindications to permanent makeup?

 Yes, there are several contraindications and considerations to permanent makeup.
 Some conditions and medications may increase risks or affect healing.
-Contraindications can include, but are not limited to:
+Considerations include, but are not limited to:

 • Blood thinners, aspirin, and certain heart medications